AinsleyNealColina/Colina-2ECEA-PA4/README.md

 plt.show()
 `

-This code produces a Seaborn box plot showing how average grades (Average) are distributed across genders (Gender) in the DataFrame df, with a 10×6 figure size and a title.
+This code produces a Seaborn box plot showing how average grades (Average) are distributed across genders (Gender) in the DataFrame df, with a 10×6 figure size and a title.(With the help of matplotlib.pyplot and seaborn)

 <img width="487" height="301" alt="image" src="https://github.com/user-attachments/assets/8a245b2d-c4db-4bbb-9168-0898d7dad532" />